 The iron content of liver is a boon to a pregnant woman, as the fetus draws a significant amount of the mineral from the mother.
 Enough iron is stored in the liver of the fetus to last the first six months of life outside the womb.
 Weariness is common during pregnancy, but anemia must always be ruled out when there are prolonged periods of fatigue.

-Liver also has vast amounts of retinol, the most easily assimilated form of vitamin A. The plant-derived precursor to retinol are carotenoids which are converted from a provitamin into true vitamin A after consumption.
-If that conversion is hampered, animal forms of retinol are the only workaround.
+Liver also has vast amounts of retinol, the most easily assimilated form of vitamin A. Carotenoids are plant-derived precursors to retinol that are converted from a provitamin into true vitamin A after consumption.
+If vitamin A conversion is hampered, animal forms of retinol are the only workaround.

-If liver function is compromised, the hepatic cells will shunt partially-processed toxicants to fat cells and nerve cells (such as the case with heavy metal toxicity) to maintain homeostasis within this vital organ but at the expense of less-essential tissues.
-As the liver weakens (as in cirrhosis) the liver can become so overwhelmed that it becomes suffused with toxins.
-Purchasing liver from an animal that grazes on an unsprayed pasture dramatically reduces this risk.
+If liver function is compromised, the hepatic cells will shunt partially processed toxicants to fat cells or nerve cells (common with prolonged heavy metal exposure) to maintain homeostasis within this vital organ but at the expense of less essential tissues.
+When the liver weakens (as in cirrhosis), it can become so overwhelmed that it becomes suffused with toxicants.
+Consuming liver from an animal that grazed on a pasture that was not treated with chemicals dramatically reduces this risk.

 A related concern is the presence of environmental toxicants that tend to bioaccumulate up the food chain.
 This can be true, and for that reason it is important to choose liver from an animal low on the food chain.
 Cows eat grass; it’s pretty hard to get any lower on the food chain than that.
 Provided the pasture in which they graze is organic, beef liver is low risk compared to feedlot cattle fed grain that was subjected to multiple pesticide applications.
 If the animal is unhealthy, as is typically the case with factory-farmed livestock, then that animal’s liver will be unhealthy too.